 Required Mortgage Documents and the Initial Process

-When applying for a mortgage it pays to remember that you are asking to borrow a huge amount of money.
-This is partly the reason lenders and brokers require a lot of documentation.
-To some people the requests for documents can seem a little excessive at first glance but I assure you it is the norm.
+When applying for a mortgage it pays to remember that you are asking to borrow you a huge amount of money.
+This is partly the reason lenders and brokers require a lot of documentation, which to some the requests can seem a little excessive at first glance.

 Even if its your own bank and you have a healthy financial relationship with them regulations require banks and financial institutions to follow strict criteria.